Blisto91/dxvk-wiki/Configuration.md

 # Uses subgroup operations to determine whether it is safe to
 # discard fragments before the end of a fragment shader.
 This
 # is enabled by default on all drivers except RADV and Nvidia.
+# Enabling this may improve or degrade performance depending
+# on the game and hardware, or cause other issues.
 #
 # Supported values:
 # - Auto: Don't change the default